davepinch/pinchy.cc/collections/_people/publilius-syrus/sententia/it-is-a-bad-plan-that-admits-of-no-modification.md

 ---
-quote: "It is a bad plan that admits of no modification."
+title: "It is a bad plan that admits of no modification."
+cc-type: quote
 attribution: "Publilius Syrus, *Sententiae*"
 latin: "Malum est consilium, quod mutari non potest."
-layout: quote
 related:
   - Publilius Syrus - Wikipedia
 tags: